This post contains affiliate links. If you buy through these links, I may earn a small commission.

-And, you’ve probably already put a slightly green tomato in a windowsill at some point, right?
-Actually, that’s not really the best place for it for than a day.
+And, you’ve probably already put a few slightly green tomatoes on a windowsill at some point, right?
+Actually, that’s not really the best place for it for more than a day.
 Here’s a better idea.

 Carefully pick your tomatoes and place them in paper bags.
 Yup, a big paper bag.
 The ones you get from the grocery store if you ask for paper bags.